 In preparing the information required for the accounting separation tables the company has developed a cost allocation model as well as adapting, and extending, where necessary, the existing and well-established processes to allocate operating costs, capital expenditure costs and fixed assets to separate service areas.

-The company has a well defined basis for allocating directly related general and support costs, for example vehicles which are allocated to specific individuals’ cost centres.
+The company has a well-defined basis for allocating directly related general and support costs, for example vehicles which are allocated to specific individuals’ cost centres.
 Where there are elements of business support and corporate costs which have no obvious connection to operational activities (and which do not increase or reduce in line with the level of operational activities) business experience has been used to select the most appropriate method of allocation.

 The allocation of operating costs within South West Water to specific service areas within the appointed and non-appointed business is based on activity analysis and principles which result in both direct and support costs being apportioned where not directly attributed.
 Activity levels between individual services between appointed and non-appointed segments are ascertained by reference to time allocations by individual employees along with other allocation basis in accordance to the underlying nature of resource utilisation.